 - comfortable walking shoes

-- your choice of toiletries, such as deodorant, shower gel and shaving gel / razors (if appropriate)
+- your choice of toiletries, such as deodorant, shower gel, shaving gel and razors

 What you can expect